Skip to main content

 Ozempic coupon, how much can I save?

-You may pay as little as $25 for out-of-pocket if you qualify for the Ozempic coupon card.
+With the Ozempic coupon card, you may pay as little as $25 for your out-of-pocket.
 The Ozempic Coupon helps you save money on prescriptions for Ozempic.

 Who is eligible for the Ozempic Coupon Card?

-You are eligible for the Ozempic $25 coupon if you have commercial or private insurance, a valid 3-month prescription for Ozempic (semaglutide), and live in the United States or its territories.
+To be eligible for the Ozempic $25 coupon, you must have commercial or private insurance, a valid 3-month prescription for Ozempic (semaglutide), and live in the United States or its territories.
 The brand and the prescription being filled must be covered by the patient’s commercial insurance plan.
 If the entire cost of your prescription drug is eligible to be reimbursed by a commercial insurance plan, other commercial health, or pharmacy benefit programs, then this Ozempic coupon is not valid.

 You are not eligible for an Ozempic coupon card if you are enrolled in Medicaid, Medicare, Medigap, VA, DOD, TRICARE, or any similar federal or state health care program with prescription drug coverage.